Skip to main content

 Millersoft Data Vault Engine Studio

-The original Data Vault Engine (DVE) project began life on Source Forge where Edwin Weber and a few other smart developers from the Netherlands created the original the project.
+The original open source Data Vault Engine (DVE) project began life on Source Forge where Edwin Weber, Kasper de Graaf, Jos van Dongen and Jeroen Kuiper from the Netherlands created the project.

 Edwin & Co. did a brilliant job of both the VMware example and the implementation using Pentaho Data Integration (PDI).
 The project was known to be servicing Data Vault needs across the globe.
 Millersoft had it operating in at least 2 client sites including a leading freight logistics company using CargoWise as the ERP source.